pachyderm/pachyderm/doc/fundamentals/spouts.md

 in a server.

 ### Create the container for the server
-Once you containerized your server, you can place it in a Pachyderm spout by writing an appropriate pipeline specification.
+Once you have containerized your server, you can place it in a Pachyderm spout by writing an appropriate pipeline specification.